 A lot of it is sample trafficking, so picking up all of the samples, checking them in, photographing them, sorting them for fittings with models to get everyone’s look together before we go on set, and then packing trunks for set.

 I assist on set so that basically means helping Patti and her assistant Taylor Kim in the wardrobe by organizing and keeping looks together, sorting, and dressing models.
-Steven [Klein] always brings his three Great Danes River, Roman, and Harlow on set which always makes my day.
 Then at the end, we separate priority pulls which means that certain samples have to go directly to another shoot from our set.
 We bring the rest of the samples back to the office and do mass returns.

 Then some things are packed after the shoot is over, and go directly back from set to their locations, which are usually PR firms, such as KCD or Karla Otto, that are both based in NY and abroad.

 I'm just so happy and grateful to be there and to be doing it because I'm doing what I love.
 I don't even feel it.
-Literally, I wake up smiling every morning because I'm so happy.
-I pinch myself every day.
-“How am I meeting these people?
-How am I involved in this?
-How am I about to go on set with my idols?”
+Literally, I wake up excited every morning.
+I love that every day is different.
 I never think, "Wow, I'm so tired," or "Wow, I'm acting like a 30-year-old when I should be still a kid.

 Just this past week they asked me to make a mood board for an upcoming shoot.
-I'm so nervous when I do that, you know, are they going to like it, are they going to think I have shit taste?
-Then Patti walked over and said, "Oh, that's awesome, I love it."
+I'm so nervous when I do that, you know, thinking are they going to like it, are they going to think I have shit taste?
+Then, Patti walked over and said, "Oh, that's awesome, I love it."
 That took a good four months to get to that baby step, you know?
-Up until then, and still now, I’m mainly just the delivery and packing girl.

 How did you land the internship with Patti?